 That decision was vindicated soon after too.
 And, weirdly, it meant they followed a similar path as us.
 As we finished fourth at the end of the 1989-90 season in the North, the Abbots ended the campaign in third.
 Then, we won the Division Two North title the following season.
 And they did too.
 Their title success wasn’t as gallivanting as ours, admittedly.
 But 94 points from one season is never a bad thing.
 The Abbots only fell short of 100 goals by five too.

-Abingdon Town Travel Information – Distance: 73 miles
+How to get to Abingdon Town – Travel Information – Distance: 73 miles

 For Abingdon, head south on the A1(M) and join the counter-clockwise M25.
 Take this round to Junction 16 and join the northbound M40 towards Oxford and the Midlands.